Marcus Semien Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.56 team ERA that ranks first among all league pitching staffs.
+- The Astros have a 3.57 team ERA that ranks first across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.